Adavitas/movie_mania/README.md

 ---

-*Developed with as part of Stanford Code in Place course.*
+*Developed with Stanford’s Code in Place course.*